-I recently learned some family travel lessons from Michelle Obama, one of the most traveled women in the world, she spent some of her White House years becoming a family traveler.
+I recently learned some family travel lessons from former First Lady Michelle Obama.
+As one of the most traveled women in the world, she spent some of her White House years becoming a family traveler.

 Michelle Obama On Family

 According to her autobiography, Mrs. Obama grew up as Michelle Robinson in a working-class Chicago neighborhood.
 Her parents worked hard, the kids studied hard, and they were very close and loving.

 There’s not much in the book related to her own childhood family vacations.
 Nevertheless, in the wonderful Netflix documentary “Becoming” (2020) about her book tour, she recalls fondly all the visits to relatives nearby, and the road trips her father loved to take on weekends with his two children.

 Mrs. Obama often credits her parents’ love and support — a parenting style that let her grow and fail or, grow and flourish, on her own — with being the foundation for her own success.

 What’s clear from the book is that raising two daughters in the “bubble” of White House security, protocol and privilege was a very frustrating reality for Mrs. Obama.

 This self-made woman who had thrived on independence worried that her own children would never be on their own to experience it, something that many parents of millennials can relate to.

 In “Becoming,” Michelle Obama writes, “I loved any time I could glimpse my daughters in the context of their own worlds — free from the White House, free from their parents, in the spaces and relationships they’d forged for themselves.”

 On Multigenerational Travel and Life